Blackwell (series): The Blackwell Legacy

 The first game in the series, The Blackwell Legacy, was released on December 23, 2006.
 The protagonist of the game is Rosangela Blackwell (Rosa), who is a young freelance writer living a solitary life in New York City.
 Her only close relative, her aunt Lauren Blackwell, dies following years of being in a coma in the local hospital.
 Shortly afterward, Rosa is asked to write about a suicide in a college dorm for a small newspaper.
 Rosa experiences headaches throughout the day culminating in a ghost named Joey Mallone appearing in her apartment.
-He explains that she is a "medium" like her aunt and that her job is to help ghosts stuck in the real world to "move on".
+He explains that she is a "medium" like her aunt and that her job is to assist ghosts stuck in the real world to "move on".
 Reluctantly she accepts the explanation and proceeds to solve a case about the girl whose ghost is now haunting a dog park.
 She discovers that the girl is one of three close friends, who summoned a restless ghost with Ouija board; two of the friends have already committed suicide.
 She learns how to help the ghost.
 The third girl also attempts to commit suicide but is taken to the hospital, where Rosa finds her and the restless ghost.
 She then helps the ghost move on as well.
 Afterwards, Rosa asks Joey why did Lauren stop being a medium.
 Joey says it is because Lauren wanted to raise Rosa after the latter's parents died in a car accident.
 Pondering this, and with her writing career going nowhere fast, Rosa decides to follow in her aunt's footsteps and become a medium full-time.